Alliance 90/The Greens: Background

 The Green Party was initially founded in West Germany as Die Grünen (the Greens) in January 1980.
 It grew out of the anti-nuclear energy, environmental, peace, new left, and new social movements of the late 20th century.
+More specifically, social and political movements that contributed to the milieu that produced the Greens included protests during the 1970s against Wyhl and Brokdorf Nuclear Power Plants, the nuclear waste processing facility at Gorleben and the construction of a new runway at Frankfurt Airport, and the grassroots civic Citizens' Initiative movement.
+Alternative left groups that flourished after the SPD abandoned Marxism, entered a grand coalition with the CDU/CSU under Christian Democratic chancellor Kurt Georg Kiesinger, and later banned radical activists from being employed as civil servants, also formed a movement that contributed to the party's formation, including the Außerparlamentarische Opposition, the West German student movement, the K-Groups and the Spontis, as did a broader alternative subculture that included collectives, cooperatives, communes, self-help groups, new religious movements and cultural organisations.

+Between 1977 and 1979 local parties running on on environmental and peace issues were established across West Germany.
+Although most environmental and anti-nuclear activists were initially sceptical of these efforts, a lack of results from pressure group activity and early electoral successes meant the approach gained momentum and led to local groups amalgamating into state-level parties.

-Grüne Liste Umweltschutz (green list for environmental protection) was the name used for some branches in Lower Saxony and other states in the Federal Republic of Germany.
+Grüne Liste Umweltschutz (GLU - green list for environmental protection) was the name used for some branches in Lower Saxony and other states in the Federal Republic of Germany, including Hamburg, Hesse, North Rhine-Westphalia, Rhineland-Palatinate and Baden-Württemberg.
 These groups were founded in 1977 and took part in several elections.
-Most of them merged with The Greens in 1980.
+Most GLU activists had been involved in environmental protection activism, although it increasingly also attracted campaigners on social issues.
+Most GLU branches merged with The Greens in 1980.

 The West Berlin state branch of The Greens was founded as Alternative Liste, or precisely, Alternative Liste für Demokratie und Umweltschutz (AL; alternative list for democracy and environmental protection) in 1978 and became the official West Berlin branch of The Greens in 1980.
 In 1993, it renamed to Alliance 90/The Greens Berlin after the merger with East Berlin's Greens and Alliance 90.

 The Hamburg state branch of the Green Party was called Grün-Alternative Liste Hamburg (GAL; green-alternative list) from its foundation in 1982 until 2012.
 In 1984, it became the official Hamburg branch of The Greens.

+In July 1978 former Christian Democrat Herbert Gruhl founded Grüne Aktion Zukunft (GAZ - green action future) as the beginning of a process to establish a nationwide green party.
+Among the groups expressing interest in this were the Bundesverband Bürgerinitiativen Umweltschutz (BBU - federal association of citizen's initiatives for environmental protection), a movement of citizen's initiative groups focused on anti-nuclear and environmental issues, members of the anthroposophy movement, the Free International University, Spontis and disaffected Social Democrats.